SAM-DEV007/Satellite-Object-Detection/README.md

 - The images are then manually annotated with the respective classes using [CVAT](https://www.cvat.ai/).
 - Another dataset, [DIOR](https://www.kaggle.com/datasets/shuaitt/diordata/data) is used that consists of more than 20,000 images with 800 x 800 px for detecting actual model accuracy.

-**NOTE: The datasets used is REALLY small.
+**NOTE: The Bhuvan dataset used is REALLY small.
 10 different 1124 x 1124 px images are used, which are then tiled to ~100 images (training and validation combined).
 To prevent overfitting, the images are tiled only after splitting in train and validation.**

 # Model
 ### v1 Model